kiannadalton/Practicing-with-FreeCodeCamp/README.md

 ## emailMasker.js

-### Demonstrates use of: slice, repeat, indexOf, concatenation, and use of local variables
+### Demonstrates use of: .slice, .repeat, .indexOf, concatenation, and use of local variables

 In this lab, you will mask the username part of an email address with asterisks.
 Masking is a term used to hide or replace sensitive information with asterisks or other characters.